Co-op Apartment Mortgage Rules

 Common Mistakes to Avoid

-• Underestimating the board approval timeline and financial requirements
+• Ignoring the co-op board financial requirements beyond the lender approval

 Documents You May Need